If you are wanting to be a more ethical shopper, why not start with these Black-Owned Canadian Sustainable Businesses that you can support now.

 Owner Nana Osei is on a mission.
 He wants to create fair-wage jobs in his family’s native Ghana by combining his passions for fashion and sustainability.

-BATIK BOUTIK is a socially responsible line that provides you with clothing and accessories, inspired by the bold and vibrant designs that are unique to the eclectic culture of West Africa.
+BATIK BOUTIK is a socially responsible Black-Owned Canadian Sustainable Businesses that provides you with clothing and accessories, inspired by the bold and vibrant designs that are unique to the eclectic culture of West Africa.
 Through sustainable practices, BATIK BOUTIK celebrates Africa using designs that are made in Ghana, West Africa.

 Launched in 2019 by British born Ghanaian designer Emefa Kuadey, the luxury made-to-order clothing and accessories brand redefines minimalism through structure and bold femininity.